cassyblaise/cassypost/content/articles/2021-07-22-stellar-foundation-eyes-potential-takeover-of-moneygram.md

 featuredPost: true
 category: News
 tags:
+  - News
   - Stellar
   - Acquisitions
 featuredImage: /images/staller.jpeg
 ---

 Stellar Development Foundation, a non-profit organization supporting the development and growth of the Stellar network, has contacted MoneyGram International about a potential takeover of the 81-year-old remittance giant, *Bloomberg* reported on Wednesday.

 San Francisco-based Stellar, which oversees a network for facilitating cross-border payments, is working with Advent on a potential acquisition of MoneyGram said the people, who asked to not be identified because the matter isn’t public.

 Bloomberg claims that Stellar is working on the potential acquisition in partnership with Advent International, a Boston-based private equity firm specializing in international buyouts.